jayeshmanani/Working-With-Database-SQLite3-in-Jupyter-Notebook/README.md

 # Working-With-Database-SQLite3-in-Jupyter-Notebook
-In this notebook, we will use python library sqlite3 to perform various data fetching and other manipulation with data.
+In this notebook, we will use python library sqlite3 to perform various data fetching and other data manipulation.